 Now It’s Your Turn

-Memorize Psalm 51:10: “Create in me a pure heart, O God, and renew a right spirit within me.”
+Memorize Psalm 51:10 that says, “Create in me a pure heart, O God, and renew a right spirit within me.”
 As this verse becomes the consistent prayer of your heart, each choice and decision you make will begin to line up with God’s will.
 He will be honored, and you will experience a new power and purpose in your life.
-Continually conduct an attitude check in your heart.
+Continually ask yourself, “Will my choice make God smile?”

 More from the Girlfriends